Venafi/terraform-provider-venafi/README.md

 Within CyberArk Certificate Manager, Self-Hosted, configure these settings.

-- A user account that has an authentication token for the `CyberArk Certificate Manager Provider for HashiCorp Terraform` (ID `hashicorp-terraform-by-venafi`) API Application as of 20.1 (or scope `certificate:manage` for 19.2 through 19.4) or has been granted WebSDK Access (deprecated).
+- A user account that has an authentication token for the `Venafi Provider for HashiCorp Terraform` (ID `hashicorp-terraform-by-venafi`) API Application as of 20.1 (or scope `certificate:manage` for 19.2 through 19.4) or has been granted WebSDK Access (deprecated).
 - A Policy folder where the user has the following permissions: `View`, `Read`, `Write`, `Create`.